awillats/clinc/OUTLINE.md

 -
 - firing rates couple mean and variance
 - imperfect control - interpolates between open and closed-loop impact
+#### Impact of intervention location and variance on pariwise correlations
-#### Closed-loop intervention enables wider range of shaping covariance across a network
+- Closed-loop intervention enables wider range of shaping covariance across a network
-Implications for ID: more precise shaping of codependence across network`
+- Implications for ID: more precise shaping of codependence across network`
-- `variance of node may increase or decrease correlation of pair of nodes` **Figure VAR: Stronger intervention allows better control of covariance** **shaping covariance**
+- `variance of node may increase or decrease correlation of pair of nodes` **Figure VAR: Stronger intervention allows better control of covariance**
+- contextualize increasing correlation is sometimes good, sometimes bad!
 - having (quantitative) prediction helps capture this relationship
   - **Figure PREDICT: Comparing predicted and empirical correlation, identification performance**
+- sign of $\frac{dr^2_{ij}}{dS_k}$ is a key indicator
+  - both to summarize the impact of intervention for design
+  - and post-experiment to narrow hypotheses

 ### Higher signal-to-noise means closed-loop interventions can recover circuit structure with less data
 <a name='figure-data'></a>